iamdjsai9999/Multi-Cloud-Index/README.md

 <h4><b>3.After opening the Deployment page, Enter the following Values</b></h4>
 <!---Heroku Values--->
 <p><b>
-	1.App name: Give a Nice name to your Index.<br>
+	1.App name - Give a Nice name to your Index.<br>
-	2.CONFIG_IN_URL: Paste the URL which you copied from STEP 5 written in above section.<br>
+	2.CONFIG_IN_URL - Paste the URL which you copied from STEP 5 written in above section.<br>
-    3.indexauthentication: If you want to add password protection to prevent unauthorized access then change the value to "true" and change the below two values otherwise keep it "false" and ignore the following two values<br>
+        3.indexauthentication - If you want to add password protection to prevent unauthorized access then change the value to "true" and change the below two values otherwise keep it "false" and ignore the following two values<br>
-    4.INDEXpassword: If you set authentication to "true" then change its value!
+        4.INDEXpassword - If you set authentication to "true" then change its value!
 This value will be your Index Password<br>
-    5.INDEXusername: If you set the password then change this value!
+        5.INDEXusername - If you set the password then change this value!
 This value will be your Index Username to login<br>
-    6.template: You can turn Dark mode on and off!
+        6.template - You can turn Dark mode on and off!
 Just type "light" to turn it off and "dark" to turn it on.
 </b></p>
 <img src="Img/4.png" alt="4">
 <h4><b>4.Now click on the Deploy button and wait patiently and once it got successful deployed, click View App button</b></h4>